By clicking "Donate", I certify that:

-Climate change, armed conflict, and the COVID-19 pandemic and economic hardship have led to a humanitarian crisis that is now unfolding before our eyes.
+Climate change, armed conflict, the flow-on effects of the COVID-19 pandemic and economic hardship are driving this humanitarian crisis across many parts of Africa.

 Donations to the Global Hunger Crisis Appeal will help provide emergency assistance for people around the globe who are experiencing hunger and food insecurity.

-Today, all donations to the Global Hunger Crisis Appeal will support our response in Kenya, Somalia and Ethiopia.
+Today, all donations to the Global Hunger Crisis Appeal will support our response in Somalia, Ethiopia, and South Sudan

 That support may include: